KaneRoot/libipc-old/docs/libipc.md

          ipc_switching_callbacks (context, client_fd, cb_in, cb_out)

-## libIPC internal structures
+## libIPC internal structures (1/2)

 Main goal: simplest possible structures

-Examples:

-  Message
+Examples (nothing hidden):

-    struct ipc_message {
+    Message {
-      char type;        => Internal message type, used by protocol daemons. char user_type;   => User-defined message type (arbitrary). int fd;           => File descriptor concerned about this message. uint32_t length;  => Payload length.
+      fd: i32                        => File descriptor concerned about this message.
-      char *payload;    => Actual payload.
+      payload: []u8                  => Actual payload.
+      allocator: std.mem.Allocator   => Memory management.
     };

-  Context of the whole networking state

-    struct ipc_ctx {
+    Event {
-      struct ipc_connection_info *cinfos;  => Keeps track of connections. struct pollfd *pollfd;               => List of "pollfd" structures within cinfos, so we can pass it to poll(2). size_t size;                         => Size of the connection list. struct ipc_messages tx;              => Messages to send. struct ipc_switchings switchdb;      => Relations between fd.
+      t: Event.Type     => Example: connection, message tx, ...
+      m: ?Message       => Message, if there is one.
+      index: usize      => (Internal stuff).
+      originfd: i32     => File descriptor related to the event.
     };

+## libIPC internal structures (2/2)

+Context structure is slightly more complicated, but _reasonable_.

+	Context {
+	    rundir: [] u8,      // Where the UNIX sockets are.
+	    pollfd: PollFD,     // File descriptors to manage.
+	    tx: Messages,       // Messages to send, once their fd is available.
+	    ...
+	};

+The rest is implementation details (and more advanced usage of LibIPC).

 ## Future of libIPC

-LibIPC will be rewritten in Zig

-* simpler to read and write
-  * data structures are simpler to create with comptime
-  * less code redundancy (more generic functions)
-  * already existing error management as written in current libIPC
-  * already existing loggin system
-  * no more C's pitfalls

-* way better at exposing bugs
-  * thanks to a better type system

-* way safer: cannot ignore errors
-  * so I won't

-* simpler to cross-compile: same standard library for every OSs
-* simpler (and more secure) memory management

-Also: this won't change existing bindings!
-No excuses!

 ## Why not use it?

 Current limitations

 * performances (libIPC is based on poll(2), not epoll nor kqueue)
-  * it really isn't an issue until you have hundreds or thousands of clients
+  * it really isn't an issue until you have hundreds of clients
+  * LibIPC could someday use libevent

-* parallelism is not permitted nothing in libIPC is thread-safe
+* nothing in libIPC is thread-safe

-The future Zig implementation will overcome these issues.
+These limitations are the price for a simple implementation.

 ## Questions?